 He sees you when you’re sleeping, he knows when you’re awake … and he’s lurking at the entrance of the One Stop Mall.
 I would love to know who bought this larger-than-life, Andre the Giant-sized, fear-inducing Santa.
 Doesn’t anyone know that Santa is supposed to make children smile, not make them run screaming in the other direction?
 This creepy Kris Kringle is the stuff of nightmares and terrifies both children and adults alike.
 I would be in tears if I saw this Santa-beast climbing down my chimney and wandering around my home in the dark of night.

 3) The Store that Sparkles

 The Island Department Store is your one-stop-shop for the very best in tacky decorations for Christmas, and every other holiday for that matter.
 This retailer really embraces the gaudy, decking the halls of our rock with all things glitter – ornaments, metallic Christmas trees, and the like.
 This shop is definitely worth a visit, even if you’re just taking it all in, like a museum of sorts.
-Sadly, the Christmas bonanza has come to a close, but with Valentine’s Day around the corner, not to worry – the flashiness wasn’t gone for long.
+Sadly, the Christmas bonanza does come to a close, but with Valentine’s Day around the corner, the flashiness is never gone for long.

 – – –

 Island life changes you in the strangest of ways.
 Who knew it’d change my taste in the way of the tacky?